MrMagicalSoftware/android-jetpack-compose-tutorial/README.md

-Static Broadcast Receivers: These types of Receivers are declared in the manifest file and works even if the app is closed.
+Static Broadcast Receivers: These types of Receivers are declared in the manifest file and works even if the app is closed.<br>
 Dynamic Broadcast Receivers: These types of receivers work only if the app is active or minimized.